aniasobo/react-boilerplate/README.md

 - runs Jest tests for React components
 - is configured with a full suite of modern JS tooling
 - is outfitted with Prettier and ESLint to format and lint code
+- prevents unlinted and faulty code from being committed with Husky pre-commit hooks

 ---